Dutchman's Breeches is a native perennial herbaceous plant, growing from 4 to 12 inches high to the top of the erect flower stalks.

 Below: The inner petals which house the reproductive parts have a small wing at the base.

-Below: The leaves are pinnately divided several times, smooth on both upper (right photo) and lower (left photo) surfaces.
-Each small lobe of a leaflet ends in a small point as can be seen in the left photo.
+Below: The leaves are pinnately divided several times, smooth on both upper (2nd photo) and lower (1st photo) surfaces.
+Each small lobe of a leaflet ends in a small point as can be seen in the 1st photo.
 This point is an extension of the midvein.
+3rd photo - the elongated seed pods in the green state.
+Photo Chris Noll, Wisconsin Flora.

 Below: A flower group approaching the end of bloom.
 Flower stalks are usually reddish-brown at maturity.

 Eloise Butler's records show that she obtained Dutchman's Breeches for the Garden on May 25, 1907 from the "govt' reservation" at Minnehaha (presumably the area near Fort Snelling and the Bureau of Mines.) and then again in 1908 from the same location.
-More were planted in 1910, '12, '13 and '14.
+More were planted in 1910, '12, '13 and '14 and in 7 more years through 1931.
 Martha Crone planted the species in 15 separate years between 1934 and 1957.
-The plant was on Martha Crone's 1951 inventory of plants in the Garden at that time and has been replanted a number of times since, most recently in 2009 by Curator Susan Wilkins and in 2016 near the Shelter.
-Native to most of Minnesota except the NW and Canadian border area.
+The plant was on Martha Crone's 1951 inventory of plants in the Garden at that time and has been replanted a number of times since, most recently by Curator Susan Wilkins in 2009 and in 2016 near the Shelter.
+It is native to most of Minnesota except the NW and Canadian border area.
 In North America Dutchman's Breeches is found in the eastern half of the continent from Manitoba and the farming states of the central U.S. eastward and also the Pacific northwest of the U.S.

 Toxicity: Dutchman's Breeches produces about 35 alkaloids, several of which can be harmful if ingested and it can cause dermatitis in sensitive people.
 The drug complex Corydalis has several of the alkaloids from the Dicentra bulblets.
 This complex has been used to treat skin diseases.